Billboards are a simple and clever way to advertise on busy highways by targeting motorists.

 Director Martin McDonagh came up with the idea while traveling in Texas, where he saw a huge roadside sign placed by the anguished parents of a murdered woman.
 McDonald can’t remember the exact location of the signs, but they bear a striking resemblance to the case of Kathy Page of Vito, Texas.

 Since the film’s release, many families have raised their appeals, hoping that the raging traffic below will provide an answer.
-Here’s a look at the Millbrook Twins murder on a billboard.
+Here’s Asha Degree’s murder on a billboard.